chiedo/leadership/README.md

 ## Being the Best Team

-### My Team Values
+### We Prioritize

-In addition to [GitHub's Leadership Principles](https://thehub.github.com/github/#leadership-principles) and what GitHub defines as a [High-Performance Culture](https://thehub.github.com/hpc/), to be the most purposeful and impactful as a team, we commit to:
+In addition to [GitHub's Leadership Principles](https://thehub.github.com/github/#leadership-principles) and maintaining a [High-Performance Culture](https://thehub.github.com/hpc/), I believe our should prioritize:

 - People: When we orient our efforts around how they improve the lives of others, the world is a better place.
 - Innovation: Experimenting with new ideas is how some of the best solutions to problems are discovered.